tine-groupware/broadcasthub/README.md

 ## Configuration of the Tine 2.0 Broadcasthub ##
 The Tine 2.0 Broadcasthub uses `dotenv` (https://www.npmjs.com/package/dotenv) for configuration.
 See file `.env-dist` for available variables.
 The file can be copied to `.env` and the variable values can be adapted as needed.

-`REDIS_URL`: URL to the Redis server the Tine 2.0 Broadcast will connect to
+`REDIS_URL`: URL to the Redis server the Tine 2.0 Broadcast will connect to.
+All Tine 2.0 Server instances have publish messages to this common Redis server.

-`REDIS_CHANNEL`: The Redis channel the Tine 2.0 Broadcasthub will subscribe to
+`REDIS_CHANNEL`: The name of the channel the Tine 2.0 auth token sent by the websocket client is valid for in the Tine 2.0 Server instance.
+Each Tine 2.0 Server publishes to that Redis channel.
+The Broadcasthub listens to that Redis channel.
+In order to distinguish the messages of the different Tine 2.0 Server instances each Tine 2.0 Server instance prefixes this channel name with its domain and the Broadcasthub listens to the different prefixed channels.

 `AUTH_TIMEOUT`: The time in ms the Tine 2.0 Broadcasthub waits for the first message of a client.
 The Broadcasthub expects a Tine 2.0 auth token in the first message of the client.
 If no message is sent within the specified time or if the token is not valid the Tine 2.0 Broadcasthub closes the connection to the client.

 `WS_PORT`: The port the Tine 2.0 Broadcasthub will expose the websocket server to

-`TINE20_JSON_API_URL`: The URL (including protocol, domain, path and query string etc.) of the Tine 2.0 JSON API

-`TINE20_BROADCAST_CHANNEL`: The name of the channel the Tine 2.0 auth token should be valid for, that is sent by the clients in the first request to the Tine 2.0 Broadcasthub websocket server.
+`TINE20_JSON_API_URL_PATTERN`: The pattern each Tine 2.0 JSON API URL has to match against.
+This is a security measure to restrict communication of the Broadcasthub to a known set of Tine 2.0 Server instances.

 `DEBUG_DEFAULT_LOGGING`: Value "on" enables logging of all loggers in the `debug` namespaces `Tine20Broadcasthub:Info:*` and `Tine20Broadcasthub:Error:*`.
 All other values or removing this key deactivate the default logging.